Premium video tutorials

 Understand when and how to use a milestone schedule on a project.
 Learn how to create a milestone schedule.

 Understand when and how to use a Gantt chart on a project.
 Learn how to create a Gantt chart.

 A Task List Schedule is a schedule format used to communicate tasks with dates to extended team members or those who do not have a major role in the project.

-A 2D Task List is a project scheduling tool for managing a batch of similar items that must be processed through the same project steps.
+A Kanban Schedule is a project scheduling tool for managing a batch of similar items that must be processed through the same project steps.